 A Survey of Intelligences: Atheists vs The Religious

-On their August 31st, 2013 podcast, titled “Why Are Atheists More Intelligent,” the hosts of atheist podcast, Reasonable Doubts, surveyed a number of studies that suggested that, on average, Atheists were more highly intelligent than religious believers.
+The August 31st, 2013 episode of the Reasonable Doubts podcast was titled “Why Are Atheists More Intelligent.”
+In this episode, psychologist Dr. Luke Galenon surveyed a number of studies that suggested that, on average, Atheists were more highly intelligent than religious believers.